What’s In My Bag?

 This is a good choice, capable of shooting 1:3 macro, and fast.
 This is a fat lens, which can complicate zoom gear availability though.

-These lenses certainly aren’t the best choices, but they are packaged in kits with lots of digital slr cameras, so we encounter them frequently.
+These lenses certainly aren’t the best choice, but they are packaged in kits with lots of digital slr cameras, so we encounter them frequently.
 They don’t have the macro ability of 17-70, but are decent for fish portraits and almost wide angle shooting behind a dome with a +2 or +4 close up lens.
 More...

-35mm on DX has the same field of view as a 52.5mm lens on full frame, so this is a very familiar lens to a photographer coming from a full frame system.
+35mm on EF-S has the same field of view as a 52.5mm lens on full frame, so this is a very familiar lens to a photographer coming from a full frame system.
 Personally I’m after a longer focal length here.
 More...

 Sigma 70mm /2.8